chamoo334/math_functions/README.md

     * *general_functions.py* - Includes function for limits.
 TODO listed.

 * **linear_algebra**
+    * *matrices.py* - Collection of functions for working with matrices using numpy
+    * *vectors.py* - Collection of cuntions for working with vectors using numpy

 * **statistics**
     * *law_large_num.py* - visualize the law of large numbers theorem